 Chlorine compounds are the most common equipment and food contact sanitizers used in the food processing and handling and are recognized by the FDA as being appropriate for their intended use.
-They are also common disinfecting agents for farm equipment and tools.
 The health and environmental hazards associated with its manufacture and use are well researched and are mitigated through worker protection protocols, Good Manufacturing Practices, and oversight by local, state and federal agencies.
-The organic farming community, pre-NOP certification programs, and past NOSB decisions have determined that-coupled with these mitigating features-the proven efficacy and reliability of these chlorine materials in support of food safety concerns outweighs the risks.
+The food processing community, pre-NOP certification programs, and past NOSB decisions have determined that-coupled with these mitigating features-the proven efficacy and reliability of these chlorine materials in support of food safety concerns outweighs the risks.

-Having said that, the annotation limiting the use of chlorine presently noted in §205.601(a) (2) do not align with a November 1995 NOSB recommendation on chlorine materials.
+The annotations limiting the use of chlorine in §205.601(a) (2), §205.603(a)(7), and §205.605(b), do not align with a November 1995 NOSB recommendation on chlorine materials.
 This recommendation stated that chlorine materials should be allowed for use in organic crop production, organic food processing, and organic livestock production with the following annotation: